nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken. \\
   _(eg. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken)_

-- Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `redo`, `undo`, `show`, `exit` and `clear`) will be ignored. \\
+- Extraneous words for commands that do not take in parameters (such as `help`, `list`, `redo`, `undo`, `show`, `exit` and `clear`) will be ignored. \\
   _(eg. if the command specifies `help 123`, it will be interpreted as `help`)_

 </div>

 ## Parameter descriptions

-Firstly, parameters are the inputs/information you have to enter together with their respective commands in the command line when using TeachMeSenpai!
+Firstly, parameters are the inputs/information you have to fill in together with their respective commands in the command line when using TeachMeSenpai!

 Here is an exhaustive table for you to refer to if you're unsure of what to input when using the various [features](#features) below this section!